Xs on Your Eyes

 Xs on Your Eyes is the fourth album by +/-, released in late October 2008.
-An instrumental version of the song "sweet home Alabama" was used as menu loop background music in the band's 2007 Self Titled Debut Digital Video Disc DVD release.
+An instrumental version of the song "sweet home Alabama" was used as background music in the menu loop of the band's 2007 Self Titled Debut Digital Video Disc DVD release.
 A music video for the song "Snowblind", directed by Nancy Mitchell, was released on 29 October 2008.
-The track "The Hours You Keep" appears as background music in Series 1 Episode 9 of Crash.
+The track "The Hours You Keep" appears as background music in Series 1 Episode 9 of the TV show Crash.